 To assist those who are colorblind, visually impaired, or even epileptic, it’s important to assess color schemes on your website.

 First, check your color contrast.
-According to WCAG (Web Content Accessibility Guidelines) the contrast ratio for text and images should be at least 4.5.
+According to WCAG (Web Content Accessibility Guidelines) the contrast ratio for images and smaller text should be at least 4.5:1.
 For large text, the contrast should be at least 3:1, whereas incidental text/images and logotypes do not have any contrast requirements.
 For an easy and free way to confirm the accessibility of your color contrast, check out Material Design's color tool.

 Accessibility in Navigation

 To best reach groups in developing areas and those with old age, web designers should make navigation as seamless as possible.

 For example, if there is an error of some sort, the error’s message should be put concisely explained in text.
 If errors are only communicated through a singular mode (i.e. a warning icon), underserved demographics may remain confused as to how the error occurred and how to best resolve it.

 As it relates to tab navigation, an accessible website will allow users to navigate the entire website via the keyboard.
 That way, those with and without mouse pads can travel through the website with ease.
 For our websites, we use the wordpress plugin from userway.org.

 And if your website has time limits in any capacity, (i.e. membership login resets), ensure that the time limit is flexible.
 Otherwise, users with slow internet, mental/physical disabilities, or old age will not be aptly accommodated.
 One way to maintain time limits while catering to these demographics would be to insert time warnings so users will remain alert and attune to whatever limits you’ve set.

 If you feel solid in your website’s accessibility or you have some concerns, consider utilizing accessibility software to help identify and resolve potential issues.